-The College Reading and Study Skills program is an integral part of a college success curriculum for students who need to improve their study techniques and learning strategies, academic computer skills, or improve reading speed, comprehension, vocabulary and critical thinking skills.
+The College Reading and Study Skills program is an integral part of a college success curriculum for students who need to improve study techniques and learning strategies, academic computer skills, reading speed, reading comprehension, vocabulary, and critical reading, writing and thinking skills.
 Courses are offered at two levels (pre-college and college) and provide individualized assistance for students who want to succeed in their college and career goals and need to become more academically competitive.
 Most courses can be applied towards the AAS Degree - Option II as List B Applied Electives.